erhurunp/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #### Task Twenty - Script that removes a letter from the input
 Task Twenty one - Script that reverses input
 #### Task Twenty-two - Script that displays all directories and their users, sorted by the users
+#### Task Twenty-three - Script that finds all empty files and directories in the current directory and all sub-directories